-- Manual Setup: If you cannot or prefer not to use the Smart Wizard, see "Installing Your Router Manually (Advanced, Mac, and Linux Users)" on page 11.
+• Manual Setup: If you cannot or prefer not to use the Smart Wizard, see "Installing Your Router Manually (Advanced, Mac, and Linux Users)" on page 11.
 For example, if you are connecting to a Mac, are using a Linux operating system, or are technically knowledgeable, select this option.

-If you choose to use this option and install your router manually, for best results, install and set up your router in this order: - 1.
-Install and connect your wireless router to your network (see "Connecting Your Wireless-N Modem Router" on page 13). - 2.
+If you choose to use the manual setup option, for best results, install and set up your router in this order:

+- 1. Install and connect your wireless router to your network (see "Connecting Your Wireless-N Modem Router" on page 13). - 2.
 Set up your wireless router for Internet access (see "Setting Up Your Router for Internet Access" on page 17). - 3.
 Configure your wireless network and select wireless security settings to protect your wireless network (see "Configuring Your Wireless Network" on page 21).